Weston Protective Order Violations

 The behaviors that can violate a protective order depend on the type of order issued against the respondent.
 Partial protective orders allow contact but prohibit assaults or threatening behavior.
 Residential stay-away orders bar the respondent from returning to the home, and full no-contact orders prohibit all communication between the parties.

-The most common forms of protective order violations are contacting the petitioner while being subject to a full no-contact order.
+The most common forms of protective order violations in Weston and throughout the state are contacting the petitioner while being subject to a full no-contact order.
 Ordinary activities such as attending a child’s baseball game, texting, and going to one’s residence can result in a violation of the protective order.
 Something as simple as passing a message through a friend is enough to violate an order.
 Notably, social media violations are common when the respondent likes a post, private messages the petitioner, or even views their profile.

 What if the Petitioner Consented to the Contact?